 Eckoh's product portfolio can help organizations to respond positively to the challenging times ahead, so we can assist both new and existing clients to fulfil their fast-evolving requirements.
 Furthermore, the strength of Eckoh's performance, business model, market position and high recurring revenues, combined with our robust balance sheet and liquidity, means we are well placed to manage the impact of COVID-19, and we look forward to further progress in the year ahead."

 DOWNLOAD FULL PDF

 - 2020 results have been prepared under IFRS 16: Leases.
 Prior period comparatives have not been restated.

-- Adjusted operating profit is the profit before tax adjusted for expenses relating to share option schemes and amortisation of acquired intangible assets.
+- Adjusted operating profit is the profit before tax adjusted for expenses relating to share option schemes and amortization of acquired intangible assets.

-- Adjusted diluted earnings per share (eps) excludes share option schemes and amortisation of acquired intangible assets
+- Adjusted diluted earnings per share (eps) excludes share option schemes and amortization of acquired intangible assets

 - Total business contracted includes new business from new clients, new business from existing clients as well as renewals with existing clients.

 - New business contracted excluding renewals with existing customers.

 - Constant currency (using last year exchange rates).